radish-bdd/radish/docs/tutorial.rst

           """I expect the result to be {result:g}""" assert step.context.result == result

-  calculator = Calculator()
-  StepRegistry().register_object(calculator)

-With the ``StepRegistry().register_object()`` call all methods of the given object are registered as steps.
+With the ``@steps`` decorator all methods of the given class are registered as steps.
 The step pattern is always the first line of the docstring of each method.
 If a method inside the call is not a step implementation you can add the method name to the ``ignore`` attribute of this class:

 .. code:: python

   # -*- coding: utf-8 -*-

-  from radish.stepregistry import StepRegistry
+  from radish import steps

+  @steps
   class Calculator(object):

       ignore = ["validate_number"]